-During the course of the audit we have had the full co-operation of management in dealing with our queries.
+During the course of the audit we have had the full co-operation of management.

 The Greater Manchester Pension Fund statement of accounts form a part of the financial statements for Tameside Council, as the administering authority of the Fund.
 This means we are unable to provide our opinion on the Fund's accounts until we have also completed our audit for the administering authority.
 There have been some delays in completing the audit of the administering authority which have an impact on the completion of our work on the Fund.